huibschoots/huibschoots.github.io/_tabs/Talks and writing.md

 order: 6
 ---

 <blockquote class="prompt-info">On this page you will find the slides of my talks, keynotes, workshops and tutorials.
-You will also find articles and other written I have been invloved in.</blockquote>
+You will also find articles and other writtings I have been invloved in.</blockquote>

-<span style="color:red">**UNDER CONSTRUCTION: more talks and writings will be added**</span>

 **Talks & Keynotes**
 - [A road to Awesomeness - Great Resources](/assets/files/Great-resources-a-road-to-awesomeness-TestBashManchester2016-HuibSchoots%20-Updated%20-version.pdf){:target="_blank"}